dmsul/site-source/content/pages/tutorial_workflow_3bestpractice.rst

 This short example isn't too bad, but on larger scales it can be very confusing when a variable you thought was a DataFrame ends up being a string or vice versa.
 This type changing is also computationally slower.
-(It also messes up the `mypy` linter/type-checker.)
+(It also messes up the :code:`mypy` linter/type-checker.)
 A better solution is to be more explicit in naming your variables:

 .. code-block:: python3